AhmedSameh-QC/Demoblaze-demo-performance-project-/README.md

-# Demoblaze-demo-performance-project-
+# Demoblaze-demo-performance-project
-Performance testing on a demo site using a JMeter tool
+Performance testing on a demo site using a JMeter tool.